pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

-- New version of 'nhm' (b06) deals with time sliced data.
+- New version of 'nhm' (b05) deals with time-sliced data.

 - New version of 'eng_network_single' (b24) deals with time-sliced data.